Electric Vehicle Charging 101

 Text

-Charging requirements will vary from building to building based on the building policies and infrastructure.
+woman charging EVCharging requirements will vary from building to building based on the building policies and infrastructure.
 Alectra Utilities encourages prospective EV owners to work with their condo corporation or building manager to identify solutions to meet their EV charging needs before purchasing the EV.
 Provincial regulations provide a process for both owners and condominium corporations seeking to install EV charging stations.
+Additionally, each municipality may have different rules regarding new and existing multi-residential building requirements for EV chargers – see here for more information.

 If you are part of a condominium corporation, you can access information and resources the on the Condominium Authority of Ontario (CAO) website.
 The CAO maintains information dedicated to assisting owners in applying for the installation of EV chargers.